billymedia/WP-AI-Explainer/readme.txt

 * OpenAI for the GPT API and models
 * Anthropic for the Claude API and models
 * WordPress community for development standards and best practices
-* Contributors, beta testers, and the open source community
+* Beta testers and the community
 * Security researchers for responsible disclosure and feedback